Does everyone who completes the program receive a job offer?

 Can I submit an application for more than one session?

 If you are interested in more than one session, we ask that you please take the time to consider each location and submit your application to the location you are most interested in working in.
-Fellows in the Silicon Valley session will be introduced to and interview for jobs based in Silicon Valley, while Fellows in the New York session will interview for jobs in New York.
+Fellows in the Silicon Valley, New York, and Boston sessions will be introduced to and interview for jobs based in their local cities and surrounding areas.
 In the Remote program, Fellows will interview with companies located outside of the cities of the in-person programs.
 We expect admission for all locations to be equally competitive.
 Your choice should be based on where you prefer to live and work.
 When applying you will also be given the opportunity to express interest in another location of the Data Science Program as a secondary preference.

 If I apply for a session and I am not accepted, can I re-apply for a future session without being penalized?